sean-atkinson/row_health_wellness_program_analysis/README.md

 - Charles Black (52)
 - Robert Torres (52)
 - Catherine Obrecht (52)

-<b>Overall average percent reimburesement for prdocts that are either hair related and sold in NY or a supplement product</b>
-- 61%.
-- 61% is also the overall average reimbursement rate for all products.

 <b>Overall average number of days between claims for customer with more than one claim</b>
 - 258 days.